-Many combinatorial optimization problems can be formulated as follows [6].
-We are given a pair $(E, \mathcal{F})$ , where E is a finite set and $\mathcal{F}$ is a family of subsets of E, and a weight function c that assigns a real weight c(e) to every element of E. The weight c(S) of $S \in \mathcal{F}$ is defined as the sum of the weights of the elements of S. It is required to find a maximal (with respect to inclusion) set $B \in \mathcal{F}$ of minimum weight.
-The greedy algorithm starts from the element of E of minimum weight that belongs to a set in $\mathcal{F}$ .
-In every iteration the greedy algorithm adds a minimum weight unconsidered element e to the current set X provided $X \cup \{e\}$ is a subset of a set in $\mathcal{F}$ .
+Many combinatorial optimization problems can be formulated as follows [7].
+We are given a pair (E, \mathcal{F}) , where E is a finite set and \mathcal{F} is a family of subsets of E, and a weight function c that assigns a real weight c(e) to every element of E. The weight c(S) of $S \in \mathcal{F}$ is defined as the sum of the weights of the elements of S. It is required to find a maximal (with respect to inclusion) set $B \in \mathcal{F}$ of minimum weight.
+The greedy algorithm starts from an element of E of minimum weight that belongs to a set in \mathcal{F} .
+In every iteration the greedy algorithm adds a minimum weight unconsidered element e to the current set X provided $X \cup \{e\}$ is a subset of a set in \mathcal{F} .

-The sequence [4, 3, 1] of papers studied the greedy algorithm for the Asymmetric and Symmetric Traveling Salesman Problems (ATSP and STSP) and wide classes of combinatorial optimization problems that include both TSPs.
-It was proved in [4] that for each $n \ge 3$ , there is an instance of ATSP on n vertices for which the greedy algorithm produces the unique worst possible solution.
-In [3] we introduced a wide class of optimization problems, which we called anti-matroids (they are defined later), for which the greedy algorithm similarly fails.
+The sequence [5, 4, 1] of papers studied the greedy algorithm for the Asymmetric and Symmetric Traveling Salesman Problems (ATSP and STSP) and wide classes of combinatorial optimization problems that include both TSPs.
+It was proved in [5] that for each $n \ge 3$, there is an instance of ATSP on n vertices for which the greedy algorithm produces the unique worst possible solution.
+In [4] we introduced a wide class of optimization problems, which we called anti-matroids (they are defined later), for which the greedy algorithm similarly fails.
 The Assignment Problem and ATSP were proved to be anti-matroids by showing that they belong to a special family of anti-matroids (I-anti-matroids, also defined later).
 Erroneously, we also claimed that STSP is also an I-anti-matroid.
 However, this is not true as we show in Proposition 2.1 of this paper.
 We also prove, in Theorem 2.2, that STSP is an anti-matroid by giving a direct proof.
+(It is worth pointing out that anti-matroids defined in [4] form a combinatorial structure different to the one with same name used in some papers, see, e.g., [2].)

-Both Proposition 2.1 and Theorem 2.2 answer an open question in [3] to provide a wellstudied combinatorial optimization problem which is an anti-matroid, but not an I-antimatroid.
+Both Proposition 2.1 and Theorem 2.2 answer an open question in [4] to provide a wellstudied combinatorial optimization problem which is an anti-matroid, but not an I-antimatroid.
 Another proof that STSP is anti-matroid is given in [1], but the proof there is indirect and relatively long.
 Our proof of Theorem 2.2 is also of interest since it can be used to correct the proof of Theorem 4.3 in [1] (see Theorem 2.3) for STSP, which is incorrect due to the fact that STSP is not an I-anti-matroid.
 (The proof of Theorem 4.3 in [1] is correct for ATSP.)
 Notice that the result of Theorem 2.3 is stronger (by a factor of n) than Theorem 4.3 in [1] for STSP.

-\Department of Computer Science, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK, gutin@cs.rhul.ac.uk
+^{}Department of Computer Science, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK, gutin@cs.rhul.ac.uk

-&lt;sup>†Department of Computer Science, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK, anders@cs.rhul.ac.uk
+[†]Department of Computer Science, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK, anders@cs.rhul.ac.uk

-Notice that there are STSP heuristics which always find a tour that is better than a large number of other tours, see, e.g., [4, 5].
+Interestingly, there are numerous STSP heuristics which always find a tour that is better than a large number of other tours, see, e.g., [5, 6].

-An anti-matroid is a pair $(E, \mathcal{F})$ such that there is an assignment of weights to the elements of E for which the greedy algorithm for finding a maximal set B in $\mathcal{F}$ of minimum weight constructs the unique maximal set of maximum weight.
+An anti-matroid is a pair (E, \mathcal{F}) such that there is an assignment of weights to the elements of E for which the greedy algorithm for finding a maximal set B in \mathcal{F} of minimum weight constructs the unique maximal set of maximum weight.